Bobby Kotick: California Department of Fair Employment and Housing lawsuit against Activision Blizzard

-Media corrections and redactions

-Following the settlement, numerous publications posted corrections and redactions regarding conduct by Activision, its board, and executives.
-A correction by news site Engadget stated, “While the CRD lawsuit initially included allegations that Activision fostered sexual harassment, the CRD in January filed an amendment withdrawing these claims."
+In January 2024, the CRD filed an amendment withdrawing these claims, stating in a publicly-filed settlement agreement: "No court or any independent investigation has substantiated any allegations that: there has been systemic or widespread sexual harassment at Activision Blizzard; ... or that Activision Blizzard's Board of Directors, including its Chief Executive Officer, Robert Kotick, acted improperly with regard to the handling of any instances of workplace misconduct."
+Following the settlement, several media publications posted corrections and redactions regarding conduct by Activision, its board, and executives, under legal threat from Kotick who has sued news organisations who have connected or continued to connect him with the workplace misconduct allegations.
+The November 2021 Wall Street Journal story regarding Kotick has not received any corrections or redactions.

 Microsoft acquisition and retirement

 In January 2022, Microsoft announced its intent to acquire Activision Blizzard for $68.7 billion, making it the largest video game company acquisition.
 The acquisition was completed in 2023.
 Following the completion of the acquisition, Kotick remained with Activision Blizzard to assist with the transition until he retired from the company on December 29, 2023.

+In 2022, it was reported that Kotick unsuccessfully attempted to organise a consortium of investors to buy TikTok's US operations.

 Board memberships

 Kotick is a non-executive director for The Coca-Cola Company and a board member at the Center for Early Education and the Los Angeles County Museum of Art.
 He previously served as a Yahoo! board member from March 2003 to August 2008.

 In 2019, Kotick's total compensation at Activision Blizzard fell to $30.1 million, down from his 2018 package of $31 million in salary, bonus, perks, stock and options.
 85% of his 2018 compensation came from stock and options.
 He was the 21st most highly compensated CEO in the United States that year.
 He also earned 319 times more than the average Activision Blizzard employee's salary of $97,000 in that year, putting him in 75th place among U.S. CEOs.
 He was working under a deal signed in November 2016 with Activision Blizzard under which he earned bonuses if Activision Blizzard meets certain financial targets related to mergers and acquisitions.
 The contract locked him in until 2021.

 In February 2019, the non-profit organization As You Sow ranked Kotick 45th in a list of the 100 most over-paid chief executive officers of the United States.
 A 180% increase in Activision Blizzard's share price since March 2016 triggered an incentive bonus in Kotick's 2016 contract.
 Kotick was expected to receive a bonus of $200 million, which was reduced to a bonus package of $155 million following criticism.